cggh/panoptes/documentation/deployment.rst

 Build
 -----
-Copy 'config.py.example' to 'config.py'.
+In the directory where the Panoptes project was downloaded, copy 'config.py.example' to 'config.py'.
 Edit the file and specify the following components:

 - MySQL setup (DBSRV, DBUSER, DBPASS).
   By default, Panoptes uses the MySQL defaults file ``~/.my.cnf`` to obtain the login credentials.

   * Make sure that the account used to run the Panoptes server has the right MySQL configuration file in the home directory.
   * NOTE: the login credentials used need to have sufficient privileges to perform alterations such as database creation.

 - A directory Panoptes can use for storing files (BASEDIR, see further).
- - A directory that will contain the source data files (SOURCEDATADIR, see further) Note that changes in 'config.py' are used on build, so you will need to rebuild if they change.
+- A directory that will contain the source data files (SOURCEDATADIR, see further)

+Note that changes in 'config.py' are used on build, so you will need to rebuild if they change.